CatInBeard/tg-weather-bot/README.md

 ## Installation

-To get started with tg_weather_bot, follow these steps:
+To get started with tg-weather-bot, follow these steps:

 1. Clone the repository: